Sminthopsis84/TPLSynonyms/README.md

 This program produces code for a synonym list that can be inserted into a Wikipedia taxobox, derived from text copied and pasted from www.theplantlist.org.
 It optionally includes Wikipedia code to hide (collapse) the synonym list.
 The program has a help page accessible by clicking a button.
+Licensed under the MIT license 2014 by Peter Coxhead and the wikipedian known as Sminthopsis84.

+The source code consists of an HTML file Convert TLP synonyms for Wikipedia.html and a javascript source file convert.js

   Usage
   =====